 The bad guy support group scene alone which, let's face it, was what drew people's attention to the movie in the first place.
 You have a whole room full of some well known video game baddies, a few even having their weapons from their respective games.
-Just sitting around acting all casual and being friendly with one another.
-It's just incredibly surreal as it is awesome.
+Just casually sitting around and being friendly with one another.
+It's so surreal that it's awesome.

 Amusingly, after everyone but Clyde leaves the room, the movie shows the area as a Pac-Man level.
 The room was the Ghost House and true to the game, Clyde just stays there floating back and forth for a while.

-Ralph thanking...
-Satan.
-And him saying "It's pronounced 'Sah-Teen'.
+Ralph thanking 'Satan', who replies "It's pronounced 'Sah-Teen'.
 As the game he's probably from (Satan's Hollow), his name is "Sah-TEEN," to avoid the pain of Moral Guardians and he's a shout out to that game.

 Clyde making sure the zombie doesn't leave his axes behind.
 Said zombie gives a moan and raises them to assure him.
 There's just something cute about that.